mike1234-pixel/city-walks/client/README.md

 **react-router** is used for routing the frontend.

-Routes are generated dymically from data by the `createRoutes()` function in **./src/container/Router/Router.jsx** which creates a route for each Walk on the initial loading of the website, passing down the relevant data as props to each Walk component generated.
+Routes are generated dymically from data by the `createRoutes()` function in **./src/container/Router/Router.jsx** which creates a route for each `Walk` on the initial loading of the website, passing down the relevant data as props to each `Walk` component generated.

+## Testing

+Test files are kept in the same folders as the components they test.

+The client contains:

+- **jest** snapshot tests.
+- **react-testing-library** integration tests.

+To run the tests run:

+`npm test`